 - Applicants who apply to this program are also eligible to apply for funding to other Arts Nova Scotia programs

-The Grants to Individuals Program does not provide financial support to the cultural industries (e.g. commercial film and video production, music videos, recording, television shows, publishing, commercial design, or production crafts)
+The Arts Equity Funding Initiative does not provide financial support to the cultural industries (e.g. commercial film and video production, music videos, recording, television shows, publishing, commercial design, or production crafts)

 Applicants who are students are not eligible for this program.
 Students are encouraged to apply to the Nova Scotia Talent Trust.
 Professional artists who undertake graduate studies may apply for Professional Development only.

 There will be no retroactive funding to projects that start prior to the deadline.

 Eligible project costs may include, but are not limited to: